vishvAsa/devaH/jyotisham/history/solar_orbit_brAhmaNas_subhASh_kAk.md

 (Received 30 June 1997; after revision 12 January 1998)

 ## Intro
 We show that the Brāhmaṇas recognize that the speed of the sun varies with the seasons.
-The year-long rites of the Brāhmaṇas were organized with the summer solstice (vişuvant) as the middle point.
+The year-long rites of the Brāhmaṇas were organized with the summer solstice (viṣuvant) as the middle point.
 These rites counted the days upto the solstice and in the latter half of the year, and there is an asymmetry in the two counts.
 This is an astronomical parameter, which had hitherto escaped notice, that allows us to date the rites to a period much earlier than has been assumed.
 A fire altar described in the śatapatha Brāhmaṇa represents the motion of the sun and this motion is asymmetric with respect to the earth.
 The concept of a force field associated with the sun, likened to the wind in the śatapatha Brāhmaṇa, appears to be the basic idea which led to the notions of the mandocca and śīghrocca cycles which are fundamental to the later Siddhāntic astronomy.
 Key Words: Ancient astronomy, Mandocca, śatapatha Brāhmaṇa, śīghrocca, The sun.

 ## INTRODUCTION
 Several years ago, I described the astronomy of the śatapatha Brāhmaṇa in the pages of this journal' and elsewhere.
 [2,1,4] Most of that material was based on the astronomy of the fire altars described in the 10th kānḍa of the book which is entitled “Agnirahasya".
 The fire altars are made in a manner so that their areas correspond to the lengths of the lunar or the solar years and as there is a difference between the two types of year, an increase in the area of the fire altar that equals the difference is prescribed in its second construction.
 Finally, there is a prescription that 95 such altars be built in a sequence defining a 95-year cycle of intercalation.
 Here I present further details of the astronomy of the śatapatha Brāhmaṇa as deduced from the design of another altar described in the text.
 We suggest that a knowledge of the varying motion of the sun with respect to the four quarters of the year was known.

 According to Eggeling, the śatapatha Brāhmaṇa represents the merging of two traditions, the first 9 kāṇdas are due to the school of Yājñavalkya and the kānḍas 10-14 due to the school of Sandilya.
 If one were to accept this theory, then the 95-year lunar-solar cycle of the fire altar astronomy should be called the Sāṇdilya cycle rather than the Yājñavalkya cycle.
 But this theory has been rejected by Caland who argues that kānḍas 10 is integral to the first nine.
 In the earlier papers we attributed the cycle to Yājñavalkya, accepting the tradition of the Mahābhārata 12.11739, where Yājñavalkya claims to have composed the śatapatha including the book on “Agnirahasya”.

 In this paper we examine the altar designs from Yājñavalkya's 8th kānḍa, which have not been studied before.
 One design represents the sun's orbit in an asymmetric manner.
 We also look at other evidence that suggests it was known that the sun has a non-uniform motion.
-There were two years: the ritual one started with the winter solstice (mahāvrata day), and the civil one started with the spring equinox (vişuva).
+There were two years: the ritual one started with the winter solstice (mahāvrata day), and the civil one started with the spring equinox (viṣuva).
 Vedic rites had a correspondence with the different stages of the year and, therefore, astronomy played a very significant role in that society.

 The specific asymmetry in the counts between the two halves of the year mentioned in the Brāhmaṇas makes it possible to date these rites and we show that they belong to a very early period although they are likely to have been written down in the second millennum BC.
 This discovery is in consonance with the other astronomical evidence in the Brāhmaṇas and recent archaeological findings.